Cheukting/pyscript-tutorial/chapter_1/chapter_1.md

 ---

 This concludes Chapter 1 of this workshop.
-To continue learning how to create data visualisation and interactive elements, please go to Chapter 2 (To be added)
+To continue learning how to create data visualisation and interactive elements, please go to [Chapter 2](/chapter_2/chapter_2.md)